 - What are their strengths and weaknesses?

 - What are their products?

 - What is their digital strategy?

-The tools listed above are just some of those that can be put in place for a in-depth Competitor Analysis, they are guide lines that will then be applied and tailor made reworked for each industry.
-We at Vehnta are well aware that, especially for B2B, it is necessary to analyze every case, company and market in detail.
+The tools listed above are only some of those that can be put in place for an in-depth Competitor Analysis.
+They are guidelines that will then be applied and tailor-made, and reworked for each industry.
+We at Vehnta are well aware that, especially for B2B, it is necessary to analyze every case, company, and market in detail.